hashicorp/terraform-provider-google/website/docs/r/cloudbuild_trigger.html.markdown

   those files matches a includedFiles glob.
 If not, then we do not trigger a build.

-* `trigger_template` -
-  (Optional)
-  Template describing the types of source changes to trigger a build.
-  Branch and tag names in trigger templates are interpreted as regular expressions.
-Any branch or tag change that matches that regular expression will trigger a build.
-  This field is required, and will be validated as such in 3.0.0.
-Structure is documented below.

 * `build` -
   (Optional)
   Contents of the build template.
 Either a filename or build template must be provided.
 Structure is documented below.